MicrosoftDocs/windows-itpro-docs/windows/plan/creating-a-runtime-analysis-package.md

 ---
-title: Creating a Runtime-Analysis Package (Windows 10)
+title: Creating a Runtime Analysis Package (Windows 10)
-description: In Application Compatibility Manager (ACM), you can create runtime-analysis packages, which you can then deploy to computers for compatibility testing in your test environment. ms.assetid: 3c703ebe-46b3-4dcd-b355-b28344bc159b ms.prod: W10 ms.mktglfcycl: operate
+description: In Application Compatibility Manager (ACM) you can create runtime analysis packages which you can then deploy to computers for compatibility testing in your test environment.
+MSHAttr: PreferredLib /library
+ms.assetid: 3c703ebe-46b3-4dcd-b355-b28344bc159b
+ms.prod: W10
+ms.mktglfcycl: operate